The Dark Ages' 21-cm Trispectrum: Conclusions and Outlook

 \acknowledgments

 The authors thank Matteo Biagetti, Alba Kalaja, Eiichiro Komatsu and Guilherme Pimentel for insightful discussions.
 We thank Julian Mu\~noz and Moritz Münchmeyer for discussions and providing feedback on the manuscript.
 We thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Peregrine high performance computing cluster.
 T.F is supported by the Fundamentals of the Universe research program within the University of Groningen.
 P.D.M acknowledges support from the Netherlands organization for scientific research (NWO) VIDI grant (dossier 639.042.730).
+L.V.E.K acknowledges the financial support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 884760, "CoDEX").